 If your cat has acute kidney failure, triggered by poisoning, for example, you should investigate the cause of the poisoning.
 Is it possible that your cat had access to a poisonous houseplant, heavy metals or pesticides?
 Make sure that your cat is out of reach of poisonous objects and substances to prevent (re-)poisoning of the kidney tissue.
 Caution is also advised with struvite stones : These can block the access to the urethra and prevent toxins from being released from the kidney into the urine, which in the worst case can lead to kidney failure.

-Diagnosis of renal failure
+diagnosis of renal insufficiency

-Because the symptoms appear late and are not clear, diagnosing renal insufficiency in cats is often difficult.
+Because the symptoms appear late and are not clear, diagnosing kidney failure in cats is often difficult.
 If you want to be on the safe side or if you have the feeling that something is wrong with your cat, you can keep a weight diary and weigh your cat regularly.
 Steady weight loss can be one of the first noticeable signs of kidney disease.
 If you notice that your cat is behaving unusually, losing weight and some of the symptoms mentioned above apply, a visit to the vet is necessary.
-Even if the suspicion of renal insufficiency turns out to be incorrect, early detection and clarification of the symptoms by a vet is vital.
+Even if the suspicion of kidney failure turns out to be incorrect, early detection and clarification of the symptoms by a vet is vital.
 From the age of seven, it is also recommended that the cat be taken to the vet for a check-up at least once a year .

 The veterinarian can determine kidney failure through the cat's blood values .
 If the concentration of substances that are excreted in the urine, such as creatinine , is increased in the blood, it is most likely that the cat has a kidney disease.

-Treatment of renal insufficiency
+treatment of renal insufficiency

 If your cat has kidney disease, the vet can prescribe medication depending on the stage of the disease and adjust it to your cat's individual needs.
 If your cat suffers from high blood pressure as a result of the kidney disease, you should also protect your cat's circulation.
 In addition to medicine, your pet's diet is very important: cats with kidney disease dehydrate quickly and can no longer filter the blood properly.
 As a result, sick cats excrete proteins that are difficult to digest and put a strain on the kidneys in their urine, and substances such as sodium, magnesium and phosphorus build up in the body.
 Since parts of the kidneys are already irreparably damaged, the remaining parts should not be unnecessarily burdened by difficult-to-digest food.

 To help your cat and relieve the strain on its kidneys, you should always provide it with plenty of fresh water and special diet food for animals with kidney disease .
 Ideally, you should offer your cat food in several small meals throughout the day.
 Wet food is also recommended to counteract the large amount of fluid lost by sick cats.
 When changing food, you should be patient and use a high-quality diet replacement for the usual food.
 Kattovit's Kidney/Renal diet food is low in sodium and phosphorus and contains a reduced but high-quality protein content.
-The food is also enriched with potassium citrate , which makes the urine less acidic and thus prevents the formation of kidney stones .
+The food is also enriched with potassium citrate , which ensures that the urine is less acidic and thus prevents the formation of kidney stones .

 To encourage your cat to drink, you should change its water regularly and think about attractive offers such as a drinking fountain in the house.
 Special drinks can be added to the water to encourage drinking and also contain important nutrients for your cat with kidney disease.